"Promoting an Immoral, Abhorrent, Atheist Worldview"

 The movie grows more and more bold in its atheistic proselytizing.
 Paul, the evolutionary and open-minded alien who comes from a progressive world where everyone is bisexual, is painted as the hero who frees the simple-minded humans from their moral boundaries.
 This is a very dangerous worldview, hidden under a cloak of comedy, and packaged in a slick marketing campaign aimed at affecting –and infecting –young, impressionable moviegoers.
 The movie also has an overabundance of strong foul language, strong sexual dialogue and many other objectionable elements.
 Media-Wise audiences would be well advised to fly clear of this abhorrent alien landing.

+The movie PAUL is a crude science fiction comedy.
+Two buddies and sci-fi fans from England visit America and encounter a foul-mouthed, bisexual, atheist alien named Paul.
+Paul has escaped from a secret, government testing facility.
+He needs to hitch a ride with the two sci-fi fans so he can rendezvous with his mother ship before the government agents recapture him and harvest his brain.
+What follows next is a classic chase movie with the unlikely trio bumbling their way across the Southwest, one step ahead of the government.
 PAUL has some funny moments poking fun at science fiction stories.
 However, its ultimate intent is to promote a very strong atheistic, even anti-Christian, worldview with a heavy emphasis on Evolution.
 The movie grows more and more bold in its secular humanist proselytizing.
 For example, Paul, the pro-evolution alien, comes from a progressive world where everyone is bisexual.
 The movie paints Paul, the title character, as a hero who frees the simple-minded humans, including a young Christian woman, from their moral boundaries.
 The movie also has almost constant foul language and much lewd content.
 It also promotes marijuana use.
 PAUL is abhorrent.